-I am a doctoral researcher at the University of Birmingham and I am looking to speak to gig economy disabled/chronically ill workers, to reflect together on the current working conditions for precariously employed disabled workers in the UK.
+I am a doctoral researcher at the University of Birmingham and I am looking to speak to gig economy disabled, neurodiverse and/or chronically ill workers, to reflect together on the current working conditions for precariously employed disabled workers in the UK.

 Prior to starting the programme in October 2019, I had once worked on a full-time, permanent contract (as a University administrator), with the rest of working arrangements, contracts, and internships being short-term and ad-hoc both within the University and outside.
 This is an experience that has been normalised increasingly more after the 2008 economic crisis, when austerity measures started to be rolled out throughout the UK, and stable working conditions began to be deteriorated and deemed as privilege.
 Throughout my adult life, I had been interested in matters related to body and work, but I never had the chance to fully explore the relationship between the two until I secured funding from Economic and Social Research Council (ESRC – they are the UK’s funding body for social research) to undertake a Doctoral project designed by myself.